scikit-learn-contrib/metric-learn/doc/preprocessor.rst

-If ``preprocessor=None``, no preprocessor will be used and the user must provide the classical representation to the fit/predict/score/etc... methods of the estimators (see the documentation of the particular estimator to know what type of input it accepts).
+If ``preprocessor=None``, no preprocessor will be used and the user must provide the classical representation to the fit/predict/score/etc... methods of the estimators (see the documentation of the particular estimator to know the type of input it accepts).
 Otherwise, two types of objects can be put in this
 argument: